 But you need to go beyond these metrics up to a business level.

 You need to take into account both tactical and strategic metrics.
-The Leader Networks’ Community Impact Framework gives great examples of both tactical and strategic measures that you should take into account when measuring your community’s success
+The Leader Networks' Community Impact Framework gives great examples of both tactical and strategic measures that you should consider when measuring your community's success.